emanuelefavero/non-solo-poesia/README.md

 # Non Solo Poesia

-A blog application built with Next.js, TipTap, Clerk and Neon DB that allows users to create blog posts with rich text formatting.
+Website for **Non Solo Poesia**, a blog built with Next.js, TipTap, Clerk and Neon DB that allows the authors to create blog posts with rich text formatting.

 ## Website